Business Development Manager Cover Letter Examples You Can Copy in 2026

 BDM Cover Letter Template Preview Before Download (Word/PDF)

-Preview this Business Development Manager application letter template before you download it.
-Get the same document in Word and PDF formats for quick editing and clean printing.
+Preview this Business Development Manager cover letter template before you download it.
+Available in both Word and PDF formats for easy editing and clean printing.

 Adapt these cover letter templates in 5 steps

-Copy-paste gets spotted in sales roles.
-Hiring teams want proof you understand their ICP and can build pipeline.
-Use the steps below to swap in your metrics, tools and buyer language without sounding scripted.
+Hiring teams quickly spot copy-paste applications, especially in sales roles.
+They want proof that you understand their ICP and can build pipeline.
+Use the steps below to personalize your metrics, tools, and buyer language without sounding scripted.

 ➡️ More expert guidance in our article how to write a cover letter that gets interviews